Recuperative care center

 Have you ever wondered what happens to someone experiencing homelessness who is released from the hospital and needs a safe place to fully recover?

-In 2021, RITI Memphis opened the Mid-South’s first Recuperative Care Center for people experiencing homelessness – a 21 bed unit offering recovery services for those who are released from hospitals across the Mid-South.
+In 2021, RITI Memphis opened the Mid-South’s first Recuperative Care Center for people experiencing homelessness.
+The RCC offers recovery services for those who are released from hospitals across the Mid-South.

-Referrals to the Recuperative Care Center are evaluated on a case-by-case basis and come from area hospitals, emergency rooms, and clinics for patients who no longer require medical care but are in need of time and space for recovery and resources for sustainable housing and healthcare.
+Referrals to the Recuperative Care Center are evaluated on a case-by-case basis and come from area hospitals, emergency rooms, and clinics for patients experiencing homelessness who no longer require medical care but are in need of time and space for recovery and resources for sustainable housing and healthcare.
+Shelter with Room in the Inn is always free.

-At Room In The Inn-Memphis, we believe each individual deserves opportunities for lifelong learning and self-empowerment.
-In addition to direct support, we will provide a variety of daily education and workforce development programming to help guests along their journey.
+At Room in the Inn, we believe each individual deserves opportunities for lifelong learning and self-empowerment.
+In addition to direct support, we provide a variety of education and workforce development programming to help guests along their journey.
 Many of these opportunities are led by volunteers and other community partners.
-This programming will include daily classes on Creative Expression, Recovery, Health Education, Nutrition, Exercise, Financial Literacy, and more.
+This programming includes groups and classes on Creative Expression, Recovery, Health Education, Nutrition, Exercise, Financial Literacy, and even Bingo Nights!

-CARES Act Funding allowed RITI to pilot the Recuperative Care program in March 2020 by providing hotel stays for people experiencing homelessness when discharged from the hospital while construction on the RITI Campus at the historic Collins Chapel Hospital was being completed.
+CARES Act Funding allowed RITI to pilot the Recuperative Care program in March 2020 by providing hotel stays for people experiencing homelessness when discharged from the hospital.
+66 Individuals were sheltered and received care through this pilot program in 2020.
+Once construction on the RITI Campus at the historic Collins Chapel Hospital was complete in April 2021, the first Recuperative Care guest moved into the RCC’s permanent home.
+Since then, the Recuperative Care program has received referrals from every local hospital.
+The capacity and services of the RCC have continued to grow each year.

 Hospitality Makes a Difference